-11. 2010 SPECIAL PURPOSE LOCAL OPTION SALES TAX:
+12. 2010 SPECIAL PURPOSE LOCAL OPTION SALES TAX:

 The voters of the County approved a One Percent Special Purpose Local Option Sales Tax (SPLOST) on July 20, 2010 for the following purposes: acquisition of the property, construction and equipping three fire substations in the County; improvements needed at the public safety facility; to provide for a multi service building at the recreation complex; to purchase vehicles for the sheriff and road departments; to provide for relocation of road department and improvements to certain county buildings and roads; to provide for a parking lot at the Library; to provide matching funds for state contracts on roads and other grants.
-Collections began October 1, 2010 and were to continue for six years or until \$7.2 million is collected, whichever came first.
+Collections began October 1, 2010 and continued for six years or until \$7.2 million was collected, whichever came first.
 These funds were kept separate from other cash deposits held by the County.
+Final proceeds on the 2010 SPLOST were received in February 2017.